Skip to main content

 WHAT MOTIVATES US:

-Simply put, the love of our Ndokwa land, our patriotic duties to our adopted country (United States of America), our home country, Nigeria, the recognition of the plight of our brethren in Ndokwa land, and our desire to fulfill the tenets of responsible citizenship, are what motivates us to do what we do.
-We are determined to contribute to the establishment and the maintenance of the good reputation of all Ndokwa sons and daughters, wherever we are in the United States of America.
+Simply put, the love of our Ndokwa land, our patriotic duties to our adopted country (United States of America), our home country Nigeria, the recognition of the plight of our brethren in Ndokwa land, and our desire to fulfill the tenets of responsible citizenship, are what motivates us to do what we do.

 WHAT WE HAVE DONE:

-Since its inception, the Ndokwa Association in America has awarded full four-year university scholarship to three students, per local government, in Ndokwa land, for the past eight years.
+Since its inception, the Ndokwa Association in America has awarded full four-year university scholarship to three students per local government for the past eight years.

-Over the past eight years, the N.A.I.A, installed six borehole wells in remote rural communities of Ndokwa.
+Over the past eight years, the N.A.I.A installed six borehole wells in rural communities of Ndokwa.

 WHERE OUR CHAPTERS ARE LOCATED: